Stable high-order cubature formulas for experimental data: Theoretical Results

 \section{Theoretical Results}

 At least formally, the LS weights \eqref{eq:LS-sol} are explicitly given by \eqref{eq:LS-sol2}.
 It is not recommended to actually solve \eqref{eq:LS-sol2}, however, since the normal matrix $P R P^T$ is known to often be ill-conditioned.
-At the same time, \eqref{eq:LS-sol2} is also not handy for theoretical investigations.
-Yet, when we incorporate DOPs to formulate the SLE \eqref{eq:ex-cond-system}, it is possible to derive a simple explicit formula for the LS weights.
-Finally, this formula also yields the results that arbitrarily high DoEs are possible for the perfectly stable $\ell^1$- and LS-CFs.
+Yet, at least when we incorporate DOPs, \eqref{eq:LS-sol2} is convenient for theoretical investigations.
+In fact, it is shown in this section that \eqref{eq:LS-sol2} reduces to ${\mathbf{w}^{\text{LS}} = R P^T \mathbf{m}}$ if $P$ and $\mathbf{m}$ are formulated w.\,r.\,t.\ DOPs.
+Building upon this formula it is proved that arbitrarily high DoEs are possible for the nonnegative $\ell^1$- and LS-CFs.